Just Us Two TravelEuropean City Breaks & Faraway Destinations

 THE ARCH OF CONSTANTINE

-Built in 315AD, the Arco di Costantino is built as a memorial to emperor Constantine.
+Built in 315AD, people constructed the Arco di Costantino as a memorial to Emperor Constantine.
 Carvings of hunts and ceremonies cover this huge, white marble arch from top to toe.

 Above the arch lies this incredible Roman inscription: